Enabling Multi-programming Mechanism for Quantum Computing in the NISQ Era: Our multi-programming framework

 \item Scheduler.
 The mapping transition algorithm is applied and circuits are transpiled to be executable on real quantum hardware.

 \item Output layer.
-Output circuits are executed on the quantum hardware simultaneously or independently according to the previous steps and the experimental results are obtained. \end{itemize}
+Output circuits are executed on the quantum hardware simultaneously or independently according to the previous steps and the experimental results are obtained. \end{itemize} In this paper, we only focus on IBM quantum architecture.
+Our QuMC method can be generally adapted to quantum hardware with nearest-neighbor connectivity and also allows parallel operations if applied to different qubits.

-\subsection{Parallelism manager}
+\section{Parallelism manager}

-In order to determine the optimal number of circuits that can be executed on the hardware in parallel without losing fidelity, here, we introduce the parallelism manager, shown in Fig.~\ref{fig:workflow2}a.
+In order to determine the optimal number of circuits that can be executed on the hardware in parallel without losing fidelity, here, we introduce the parallelism manager, shown in Fig.~\ref{fig:workflow2}(a).

 Suppose we have a list of $n$ circuit workloads with $n_i$ qubits for each of them, that are expected to be executed on $N$-qubit hardware.
-Firstly, the circuits are sorted according to their densities.
-The density of a circuit is defined as the number of \texttt{CNOTs} divided by the qubit number of the circuit, $\#CNOTs/n_i$,~\cite{dou2020new}.
-Then, we pick $K$ circuits which is the maximum number of circuits that are able to be executed on the hardware at the same time, $\sum_{n=1}^{K} n_i \leq N$.
+We define the circuit density metric as the number of \texttt{CNOTs} divided by the qubit number of the circuit, $\#CNOTs/n_i$, and the circuit with higher density is considered to be more subject to errors.
+Firstly, the circuits are ordered by their "density" metric.
+Note that, the users can also customize the order of circuits if certain circuits are preferred to have higher fidelities.
+Then, we pick $K$ circuits as the maximum number of circuits that can be executed on the hardware at the same time, $\sum_{n=1}^{K} n_i \leq N$.
 If $K$ is equal to one, then all the circuits should be executed independently.
 Otherwise, these circuits are passed to the hardware-aware multi-programming compiler.
-They work together to decide an optimal number of simultaneous circuits to be executed.
+It works together with the parallelism manager to decide an optimal number of simultaneous circuits to be executed.

-\subsection{Hardware-aware multi-programming compiler}
+\section{Hardware-aware multi-programming compiler}

+The hardware-aware multi-programming compiler contains two steps.
+First, perform qubit partitioning algorithm to allocate reliable partitions to multiple circuits.
+Second, compute the fidelity metric during post qubit partition process and work with parallelism manager to determine the number of simultaneous circuits.

-\subsubsection{Qubit partition}
+\subsection{Qubit partition}